Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Experiment Details

 \subsection{Dyck Language}

+We use Dyck-$(k,m)$~\citep{hewitt2020rnns}, a formal language with $k$ bracket types and maximum nesting depth $m$, to test whether the model can learn the underlying stack rule from short sequences and apply it to streams whose horizon is not known in advance.
+We set $k=30$ and $m=5$.
+For example, on input ``\verb|({[]|'', the prediction after the fourth token is ``\verb|}|'' because ``\verb|{|'' is the most recent unclosed bracket.
+The task requires tracking all unclosed brackets, whose number at step $s$ corresponds to the current stack depth and may grow with the sequence.
+Once the structural rule is captured, the same rule applies as sequence length increases.

-The pseudocode of the two-stage architecture used for the Dyck language experiments is shown in Figure~\ref{fig:code-meta}.
-We set the history size as $H=4$. \citet{hewitt2020rnns} originally formulated this task as standard next-token prediction.
-However, because there are multiple valid choices for the type of the next open bracket, the task is not deterministic when formulated as pure next-token prediction.
-To eliminate this source of indeterminacy in accuracy evaluation, we restrict the predictor to output only the closing bracket.
+\citet{hewitt2020rnns} originally formulated this task as standard next-token prediction.
+However, because there are multiple valid choices for the type of the next open bracket, pure next-token prediction is not deterministic.
+To eliminate this source of indeterminacy in accuracy evaluation, we score only closing brackets and \texttt{*}.
+Predictions are made sequentially at every stream position $s$.
+Given the prefix observed through $s$, the target is the closing bracket for the most recent unclosed bracket; when the stack is empty, the target is \texttt{*}.

+For the training dataset, we randomly generate Dyck-$(30,5)$ strings and train on $10{,}000$ strings of length at most $40$.
+For evaluation, we separate length extrapolation from the Dyck OOD distribution.
+The ID curve uses randomly generated Dyck-$(30,5)$ strings at lengths up to $2{,}560$, so it also tests lengths far beyond the training range.
+The OOD curve uses an \textit{$n$-regular run}: a sequence that (i) begins with a random sequence of open brackets of random length and (ii) is followed by an infinite repetition of depth-$n$ openings and depth-$n$ closings.
+For example, ``\verb|({[([[]](()){{}}|$\cdots$'' is a $2$-regular run, and Figure~\ref{fig:dyckexample} shows a $1$-regular run.
+In the accuracy results, Dyck OOD refers to the $1$-regular evaluation distribution, not merely to the fact that the sequence length exceeds the training maximum.
+The model sequentially predicts on $1{,}000$ strings for each evaluation distribution, and accuracy is computed token-wise.
+The PCA latent-traversal visualizations are separate qualitative probes and use $5$-regular runs.